Fyodir/parsermcparser/README.md

 ## Usage

-First run  `pip install -r requirements.txt` to ensure that all correct modules are installed on your system prior to use of the `fancyparser.py` program.
+First run  `pip install --upgrade -r requirements.txt` to ensure that all correct modules are installed on your system prior to use of the `fancyparser.py` program.
 If the required modules are not present, the prior command will install them onto your system

 ### fancyparser.py